TITLE 56: LABOR AND EMPLOYMENT

 "Personal Identification Number" or "PIN" means a number that enables the claimant to access the Telephone Certification System.
 Valid use of a PIN serves as the claimant's signature.

-"Protest" means the Agency form, "Employer Notice of Possible Ineligibility," or a letter in lieu thereof, which alleges that the claimant is not entitled to unemployment insurance benefits.
+"Protest" means the Department form Employer Notice of Possible Ineligibility, or a letter in lieu thereof, that alleges the claimant is not entitled to unemployment insurance benefits.

-"Regular Employing Unit" is either the employing unit for which an individual expects to continue working and to work full time if business warrants it, or any employing unit for which the individual worked full time for nine consecutive weeks during the preceding 52 weeks.
+"Regular Employing Unit" is either the employing unit for which an individual expects to continue working and to work full time if business warrants it, or any employing unit for which the individual worked full time for 9 consecutive weeks during the preceding 52 weeks.

 "Service Area" means a geographical area served by a local office.